Firehed/auth/README.md

 * Levels: there are four authentication levels that a page can require:
   * `ANONYMOUS`: Users are not authenticated at all, nor will one be returned by `getUser`
-  * `PARTIAL`: Allows getUser() to return a user by ID regardless of how many authentication factors are present.
+  * `PARTIAL`: Allows validation methods to be called on a partially- authencitaed user, although getUser() will return null.
 This SHOULD NOT be used outside of an autentication upgrade flow; i.e. providing their OTP code or token.
+Use getPartiallyAuthenticatedUser() to get at the underlying user, which SHOULD be used ONLY for modifying the user's new factor registration (e.g. TOTP code provided didn't match)
   * `LOGIN`: Users require all of their factors to be present
   * `HISEC`: In addition to all factors being present, one must have been explicitly re-verified via the `enterHighSecurity` API